llnl/RAJAPerf/docs/sphinx/user_guide/run.rst

     See run parameters or option messages above.

-The output indicates that the kernel input is invalid because the string Foo is not the name of a kernel in the Suite, while DAXPY is the name of a kernel.
+The output indicates that the kernel input is invalid because the string Foo is not the name of a kernel in the Suite, while DAXPY is the name of a kernel in the Suite.

 .. note:: The Suite executable will attempt to provide helpful information
           if it is given incorrect input, such as command-line arguments that